Dorolyn Lines: Legacy

 The Society of Women Engineers Rocky Mountain Section awards a scholarship named in Lines' honor called the Dorolyn Lines Scholarship.
 Lines was a charter member of the Rocky Mountain (Denver) Section.

 The Denver Public Library archive maintains the "Society of Women Engineers, Denver Section: Ladies Brunch Photograph Collection," which contains an image of Lines from February 1956.

 Lines is buried in Evergreen Cemetery, in Colorado Springs, Colorado.

+Dorolyn Lines Scholarship

+To honor her legacy as a trailblazer for women in heavy industry, the Society of Women Engineers (SWE) Rocky Mountain Section established the Dorolyn Lines Scholarship in 1990.
+The scholarship is awarded annually to collegiate women who have demonstrated engineering achievement and leadership, specifically targeting rising juniors and seniors at ABET-accredited universities in Colorado and Wyoming.

+Recent Recipients

+The scholarship continues to be awarded annually to students who embody Lines' technical excellence.